Pokémon Rumble U

-Pokémon Rumble U (ポケモンスクランブルU, Pokemon Sukuranburu U) is a 2013 action video game in the Pokémon series available on the Wii U eShop.
+Pokémon Rumble U (ポケモンスクランブルU, Pokemon Sukuranburu U) is a 2013 action video game in the Pokémon series available on the Wii U eShop developed by Ambrella and published by The Pokémon Company and Nintendo.
 It is the successor to the 2011 3DS game Pokémon Rumble Blast.
 It features all Pokémon from the first five generations.
 Up to 100 Pokémon and 4 players are able to play at the same time.
 It is the first Wii U game to utilize the Wii U GamePad's near-field communication (NFC) function.
 It was released in Japan on April 24, 2013, in Europe on August 15, 2013, and in North America on August 29, 2013.

 Gameplay

 While Pokémon Rumble U shares similar gameplay elements with its predecessor, in Rumble U, the player controls Pokémon and battles alongside them against other Pokémon in battle arenas.
 A boss Pokémon must be fought at the end of every battle arena.
 As the player advances, new battle arenas are unlocked.
 Further battle arenas can be selected from a menu.
 Progressively, battle arena difficulties continue to rise.
 Once a battle arena is completed, the player is rewarded with coins and new Pokémon.
 The game also uses figurines, similar to Skylanders and Disney Infinity, to add content to the game.